oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ### Phase 2

-1. Using UAG algorithm to tell the user when there are conflicting affinity rules and also if the affinity rules can be optimized by uniting positive intersecting groups.
+1. Using UAG algorithm to tell the user where there are conflicting affinity rules and also if the affinity rules can be optimized by uniting positive intersecting groups.
-2. Taking into consideration host's Ram, CPU type, Network interfaces etc in order choose wisely the host to migrate the groups too.
+2. Taking into consideration host's RAM, CPU type, Network interfaces etc in order choose the best host to migrate the affinity group to.
 3. Taking into consideration where a vm might be migrated(This is supported in the system already but not in this feature).
 That way the enforcement process can be optimized better.

 ### Comments and Discussion